 The Hidden Loophole That Lets You Carry Over FSA Dollars

-Many flexible spending accounts have a grace period or a carryover option, which means you have extra time to make important eye care decisions
+Your flexible spending account (FSA) might have a grace period or a carryover option, meaning you have extra time to make important eye care decisions

 Nailing down your anticipated out-of-pocket health care costs for the year is never an exact science.
 Yet, every fall you play the guessing game when you sign up for a health flexible spending account (FSA) at work and your boss asks you to put a price on your annual election.